 Maryland law requires that all educators and other school employees, including volunteers, report suspected child abuse or neglect to the proper authorities in order that children may be protected from harm and the family may be helped.

-100% of OLPH School teachers and volunteers participate in the child protection program, Shield the Vulnerable, which ensures a safe environment for children within the community of the Church.
+100% of OLPH School teachers and volunteers participate in the child protection program, VIRTUS, which ensures a safe environment for children within the community of the Church.

 OLPH School does not allow a non-custodial parent physical access to his/her child during school hours or on school premises unless the custodial parent has consented or the school has a court order permitting access.

 100% of OLPH School teachers and staff receive state and Diocesan approved background and fingerprint check.
 All teachers and staff adhere to detailed and well supervised drop-off and pick-up procedures.

 OLPH School is in compliance with the Maryland Occupational Safety and Health Regulations concerning drug safety, blood-borne pathogens, asbestos, lead, mercury, and radon.
 An emergency response plan, compliant with the Howard County Public School System, is in place.
 An emergency response team, including administrators, teachers, nurses, office staff, and facilities manager has been trained.